-Matt over at The College Volleyball Coach, who I worked with on the book Inside College Volleyball, had a question come in the other day.
+Matt over at The College Volleyball Coach, who I worked with on the book Inside College Volleyball, had a question come in once.
 Most of the questions Matt gets are related to US college volleyball recruiting.
 This one came from a new Juniors club volleyball coach, though.
 This situation is this:

 “The issue is our starting 7 have come from good high school and/or club programs and have very good attacks (and relatively good setting and passing) whereas the backups and 2nd team are newer to the game and are coming along, but really aren`t able to be competitive with our starting 7 in practice.”